PaulioRandall/p44/README.md

 - **Name**: Parallelogram
 - **Keywords**: geometry, polygon, parallelogram, quadrilateral
 - **Props**:
-  - **slope:** Slope angle in degrees, negative for left leaning, defaults to 15
+  - **slope** is the angle in degrees, negative for left leaning, defaults to 15

 ### Parenthesis